RikilG/Medical-Expert-System/diseases_info/asthma.md

 These conditions then bring on an asthma “attack,” the coughing and tightness in your chest that is typical of asthma.

+**Symptoms**:
+- breathing difficulty
+- difficult to do physical activities

 **Treatment of asthma**

 _Treatments for asthma fall into three primary categories: breathing exercises, rescue or first aid treatments, and long-term asthma control medications._